Muslim man charged in attempted Florida car bombing

 "We all have to die, so why not die the Islamic way?"
 Osmakac, who said he is Muslim, was quoted as saying to agents.

-Shortly before his arrest, Osmakac made an 8-minute video of himself, recorded at his request by the agent, explaining his motives for carrying out the planned attack, according to the release.
+Shortly before his arrest, Osmakac made an eight-minute video of himself, recorded at his request by the agent, explaining his motives for carrying out the planned attack, according to the release.

 Osmakac said in the video that Muslim "blood" was more valuable than that of people who do not believe in Islam, and that he wanted "payback" for wrongs to Muslims.

-He planned a night car bombing followed by a hostage taking with the explosive belt 6 hours later, to increase the terror.
-He discussed his ambitions to attack the Army and local bridges.
-At the last moment, he switched his target to the Irish bar to avoid a heavy police presence in Ybor City.

-Osmakac's shopping list, for which he provided the undercover agent a $500 down payment, included the explosive belt which he specified should be constructed to "rip flesh" with a multi-directional, 15-yard blast range.
+Osmakac's shopping list, for which he provided the undercover agent a $500 down payment, included the explosive belt which he specified should be constructed to "rip flesh."

 He asked for enough explosives for three car bombs with cell phone triggers, but settled for one car bomb when the agent told him a bigger purchase would draw attention.
 He also requested an AK-47-style machine gun, Uzi submachine guns, high capacity magazines, and grenades.